The drug fuelling death, despair and Boko Haram

 But as long as it is so freely available the addiction crisis will continue.
 As it is, Mr Ayuba can only manage a fraction of the cases he is presented with every day.

-Though they would like to, the parents of Mustafa Kolo - the young vigilante - cannot afford to send him there.
+Though they would like to, the parents of Mustafa Kolo - the young vigilante - cannot afford to send him to the drug treatment centre.

 "I used to dream about grandchildren from him.
 Now, I see that I have lost," says his father.